themusician3242/Financial-Intelligence-Dashboard/README.md

-The following page currently displays the static version of the financial intelligence dashboard.

-In order for the dashboard to function properly, you must download it and run it on Live Port: 8080 using VSCode or any other IDE.

-The financial inputs for the dashboard contain lots of dead numbers, primarily because the dashboard was built for my own personal use.

-If you'd like to customize it for your own usage, refer first to globals.js, and then update-financials.js and edit one or more of the following: update-financials.js:
+<h3><b>Financial Intelligence Dashboard</b></h3>

+This repository contains a **static version** of the Financial Intelligence Dashboard.

+**To run the interactive dashboard:**
+- Download the project files.
+- Open the folder in VSCode (or any IDE).
+- Run using Live Server on Port 8080.

+**Customization**

+The dashboard was originally designed for personal use, so many of the inputs are pre-filled with placeholder numbers.
+To tailor it to your own finances, update the following files and variables:

+**globals.js**
+- existingFHSA: Edit to reflect your TFSA, FHSA, or other savings account balances.
+- existingRRSP: Edit to reflect your RRSP or 401(k) balances.

+**update-financials.js**
-- fixedCapital: This is the amount of money you currently have, not including any of the future income you're going to receive.
-For example, if you already have $1,900 saved in a chequing account, you can edit this number in to accurately reflect your account balance. globals.js
+- fixedCapital: The amount of money you currently have available (e.g., $1,900 in your chequing account).
-- existingFHSA: Assuming you have a TFSA, FHSA, or any other compound interest savings account, you can edit your account's existing balance here.
-- existingRRSP: Assuming you may have a RRSP or 401k plan, you can edit your RRSP & 401ks existing balance here.